MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/create-cluster.md

 After you're done creating a cluster in the Create Cluster wizard, complete these post cluster creation steps:

+- [Set up a cluster witness](../manage/witness.md).
+This is highly recommended for all clusters with at least two nodes.
 - [Register with Azure](register-with-azure.md).
 Your cluster is not fully supported until your registration is active.
-- [Set up a cluster witness](../manage/witness.md).
-This is highly recommended for all clusters with at least two nodes.
-- [Create volumes](../manage/create-volumes.md).
-This also sets up replication between sites if you're creating a stretched cluster.
+- [Validate an Azure Stack HCI cluster](validate.md).
+Your cluster is ready to work in a production environment after completing this step.

 ## Prerequisites